janiluuk/entropic_aura/README.md

 ## Installation

-1. Navigate in your repo folder: cd `vimage-app`
+1. Navigate in your repo folder: cd `k-aura_stabilizer`
 2. Install project dependencies: `npm install`
 3. Create a new .env file: `cp .env.example .env`
 4. `VUE_APP_BASE_URL` should contain the URL of your App